 Up to three courses from a student’s major may be used to satisfy general-education requirements.

 Muir College students must complete a two-course sequence in critical thinking, rhetorical analysis, and expository writing.
-Students fulfill this requirement with Muir College Writing 40 and Muir College Writing 50.
+Students fulfill this requirement with MCWP 40 and MCWP 50.
+Advanced placement or international baccalaureate credit does not satisfy either course.

 The writing courses must be taken for a letter grade.
-Priority enrollment is given to students admitted as freshmen for their first six quarters only, and for transfer students, for their first three.
+Priority enrollment is given to students admitted as first-year students for their first six quarters only, and for transfer students, for their first three.
 After the priority period, all students will have to wait until their second pass to enroll in Muir College Writing Program courses.
+Delaying the Muir writing courses may make it harder to graduate on time.

-Minors require a minimum of twenty-eight units of coursework, of which at least twenty units must be upper division.
-Departments or programs may establish more stringent criteria than the minimum.
+Minors are optional.
+They require a minimum of twenty-eight units of course work, of which at least twenty units must be upper division.
+Students may use a maximum of eight units of upper-division credit from their major to satisfy minor requirements.
 A formal request for the minor must be approved by the department or program and college by the quarter before graduation.

 A student may declare a double major upon the approval of both departments and the Muir College academic advising office.
-Students must be in good academic standing and still graduate within the maximum units allowed for undergraduates.
+Students must be in good academic standing and still graduate within the maximum time frame allowed for undergraduates.

 A student must have a cumulative grade point average (GPA) in UC letter-graded courses of 2.0 or higher to graduate.
 Students with a term or cumulative GPA below 2.0 will be subject to either academic probation or academic disqualification.
 (See Academic Regulations and Policies.)

-To take a course Pass/Not Pass, students must be in good academic standing.
-No more than one-fourth (25 percent) of an undergraduate student’s total UC San Diego course units may be in courses taken on a Pass/Not Pass basis.
-In most cases, courses required for a major or minor may not be taken Pass/Not Pass.
+With the exception of units earned in independent study courses (numbered 199), no more than 25 percent of an undergraduate student’s total UC San Diego units may be taken on a Pass/Not Pass basis.
 MCWP 40, 50, and 125 must be taken for a letter grade.
 Students are advised to check with their major or minor department before taking a course on a Pass/Not Pass basis.

 The Muir Special Project (MSP) major is a bachelor of arts degree intended for students who have specific talents and interests that are not accommodated by one of the existing campus majors.
 Each proposal and senior thesis or project must be approved by the Muir College provost, and students must have a minimum 3.25 UC GPA to qualify for the MSP major.
 The major includes both regular course work and independent study representing up to fifteen upper-division four-unit courses as well as a project or thesis.
 The project may be one of two kinds: creative work of some sort (e.g., a book of poetry, a collection of musical compositions) or a detailed program of study and research in a particular area.
 A tenured member of the UC San Diego faculty must serve as an adviser to a student doing the project.
 For a course to be included as part of a Muir Special Project, the student must earn in it a grade of C– or better.